JimLiang610/fa21-cse110-lab4/expose/javascript/part2.md

     E. true == 2 is false.
 Javascript converts true to the numerical value of 1 and compares it to 2 which they are not equal.
     F. true === Boolean(2) is true.
 2 is converted to the boolean value of true which means they are equal.
 Q15.
 The difference between == and === operators is that == will attempt to convert and compare operands of different types.
 The === operator will always consider operands of differnt types to be different and thus, false.
+Q17.
+The result will be a new array, newArr, that contain corresponoding values from the array parameter multiplied by 2.